uttamLab/UNSEG/README.md

         The area threshold for a cell without a nucleus.
 * `dilation_radius` : int (positive).
         The nucleus mask is morphologically dilated by this amount for cells without cell membrane marker expression.

-The primary UNSEG parameters are `area_threshold` and `convexity_threshold`.
-If the UNSEG segmentation needs to be optimized for an individual image or a set of images then these parameters should be adjusted.
-The remaining parameters can also be used to fine-tune the performance.
-The default values of UNSEG parameters and reasonable ranges for their adjustment are shown in [Supplementary Table 2](https://www.biorxiv.org/content/10.1101/2023.11.13.566842v2.supplementary-material)

 ### Outputs of `nuclei_cell_segmentation`
 * `nuc_seg` : 2D (height, width) numpy 'int32' array.